Do I Have To Surrender My Credit Card in Bankruptcy?

 From the perspective of someone facing financial difficulties, getting rid of your credit cards means you don’t have to maintain credit card payments.

-According to the Bankruptcy & Insolvency Act, all credit cards are included in the bankruptcy and must be surrendered to the licensed insolvency trustee.
+According to the Bankruptcy & Insolvency Act, all credit cards are included in the bankruptcy and must be surrendered to the Licensed Insolvency Trustee.

 Upon surrendering, the credit cards can be cancelled, which will settle the debts with credit card companies.